 If a Seetec client (those who receive the services of Seetec) has a concern about the services provided to them, then any such concerns or issues should be raised in accordance with the Seetec Group Compliments and Complaints Policy.

 A Whistleblower is protected by the law via the Public Interest Disclosure Act 1998 and the Republic of Ireland’s Protected Disclosures Act 2014.
-These laws provide protection for those who voice genuine and legitimate concerns and provide protection for Seetec’s employees and others against false, vexatious and malicious accusations.
+These laws provide protection for those who voice genuine and legitimate concerns and provide protection for Seetec’s colleagues and others against false, vexatious and malicious accusations.
 Any Whistleblower will not be treated unfairly or be disadvantaged in any way if they make a disclosure.

 Under the above Disclosure Acts, a worker who makes a disclosure must reasonably believe two things;